 When the chutney further thicken up, add these roasted muskmelon seeds (or kharbuje ke beej) and cardamom powder.
 Mix well.

-To determine whether our chutney is ready or not we will do following test.
+To determine whether our tamarind sauce is ready, we will do following test.
 Take few drop of chutney in a plate.
-When it cools down, take some of it on your thumb and place a finger on it.
+When it cools down slightly, take some of it on your thumb and place a finger on it.
 It should form a string as shown in the pic below.
-At this point you know that our chutney is ready.
+At this point you know chutney is ready.

-Let the chutney cool down completely and then fill it in a glass jar or bottle.
-Store it in a refrigerator.
-It should stay fine for 15-20 days easily.
+Let it cool down completely and then fill it in a glass jar or bottle.
+Enjoy this yummy tamarind sauce with samosa or any snacks!!